 This module is designed to provide the student with an overall understanding and orientation to the field of pharmacy technology.
 Included in this course is an overview and historical development of pharmacy and health care, organizational structure and function of the hospital, an introduction to home health care and long-term care, an overview of regulatory standards in pharmacy practice, and law and ethics as it relates to the profession of pharmacy.
 Prerequisites: None.
-Lecture Hrs. o8o Lab Hrs. ooo Other ooo.
+Lecture Hrs.
+080 Lab Hrs.
+000 Other 000.

-Module B - Administrative Aspects of Pharmacy Technology and Basic Pharmacy Applications 8.0 Quart
+Module B - Administrative Aspects of Pharmacy Technology and Basic Pharmacy Applications

 This module is designed to provide the student with an overall understanding of the administrative aspects and hands-on applications involved in working in a pharmacy.
 Included in this course is use of policy and procedure manuals, materials management of pharmaceuticals, the pharmacy formulary system, computer applications in drug-use control, receiving and processing medication orders and medication errors, preparation and utilization of patient profiles, handling medications, storage and delivery of drug products, records management and inventory control, and compensation and methods of payment for pharmacy services.
 Prerequisites: None.
-Lecture Hrs. o80 Lab Hrs. ooo Other ooo.
+Lecture Hrs.
+080 Lab Hrs.
+000 Other 000.